gvp-study/SFND_Unscented_Kalman_Filter/UKF.md

 ---
 ## UKF Noise Standard Deviations
 The major modification I did was to modify the linear acceleration noise and the yaw rotation acceleration noise.
-The standard deviations were changed to the values shown below.
+I recorded the RMSE values for a run into a text file and computed the mean RMSE for all the 4 state variables.
+I then used a python script to plot and compute the means of the RMSE values.
+After experimenting with several combinations, the standard deviations were changed to the values shown below.
 These values were considerably lower than the initial values of 30.
 ```C++
 UKF::UKF() {
 ...